Women's National Invitation Tournament: Postseason

-The current 64-team tournament has 32 first-round games, followed by 16 second-round games, eight third-round games, four quarterfinal games, two semifinal games, and the championship.
+The 64-team tournament had 32 first-round games, followed by 16 second-round games, eight third-round games, four quarterfinal games, two semifinal games, and the championship.
 Since the WNIT is a for-profit tournament, all games are played on the site of the higher bidding team.
 The national championship game is currently carried on CBS Sports Network.
 Teams can host in the first round for a guarantee of $6,500 a game and in the second round for $7,500 a game.
 Early-round pairings are regionalized as much as possible in order to minimize missed class time and travel costs.

+Since 2024, this 48-team tourney has 16 games each for the first two rounds, eight third-round games, four quarterfinal games, two semifinal games and the championship.